 Session6: ERCOT0426

 You are urged to make hotel reservations as soon as possible to ensure that you have accommodations.
 ERCOT has arranged to reserve a block of seventy- five rooms (75).

-***Three weeks prior to each Seminar session all room nights which have not been reserved will be released back to the hotel.
-The room rate includes complimentary WI-FI from the entire property and breakfast buffet.
+Three weeks prior to each Seminar session all room nights which have not been reserved will be released back to the hotel.

-*Each individual is also responsible for contacting the hotel to change or cancel their reservations should the need arise.
+Each individual is also responsible for contacting the hotel to change or cancel their reservations should the need arise.
 ERCOT will not be held responsible for any hotel charges.

 CONTACT